anhOfTheStars/RL-Course-MATLAB/README.md

 # RL Course MATLAB
  Reinforcement Learning (RL) Course in MATLAB with exercises and solutions

 This repository provides complimentary coding exercises and solutions for [RL Learning Roadmap][11].
 The coding exercises format is based on the awesome [WildML Learning Reinforcement Learning course][3] by [Denny Britz][6].
+Exercises focus on implementing algorithms (the meat of RL).

+Given many RL courses in the community in Python, I create some coding exercises for MATLAB users.
+If you don't use MATLAB but want to follow [RL Learning Roadmap][11], rework these exercises in your favorite framework.

+This is not an official MathWorks product.
+For online courses from MathWorks, see https://matlabacademy.mathworks.com/.

 ## Table of Contents
 Coding Exercises requires [Reinforcement Learning Toolbox](https://www.mathworks.com/products/reinforcement-learning.html) but you can always reimplement from scratch.

 •	[Chapter 1 - Dynamic Programming](https://github.com/anhOfTheStars/RLStudyGuide/tree/master/Chap1-DynamicProgramming)<br/>
 •	Other chapters are work in progress

-#### Why MATLAB?
-There are many RL courses in the community but none for MATLAB users.
-This is not an official MathWorks product.

-For online courses from MathWorks, see https://matlabacademy.mathworks.com/.

 ## References
 Learning materials referred from: